 What constitutes emergency lighting?

 Emergency lighting is basically lighting that comes on automatically in the event of the main lighting going off, usually as a result of some kind of power failure.
-There are several different types of emergency lighting, as this is a general term which includes:
+There are several different types of emergency lighting, including:

-Emergency escape lighting: this is a legal requirement as it will enable the occupants of a building to safely find their way to the nearest emergency exit when it becomes unsafe for them to remain therein.
+This is a legal requirement, as it will enable the occupants of a building to safely find their way to the nearest emergency exit.
 It should also provide enough illumination for any potentially dangerous tasks to be ceased safely before evacuating.
 This type of lighting is a requirement of the Regulatory (Fire Safety) Order 2005 and is part of the fire safety provision required for a building.

 Emergency escape lighting it split into different types of lighting as below:

-But not only that, but the regulations also state that business owners must properly maintain their emergency lighting, to make sure it is reliable and remains effective in the event of power failure.
-Therefore, it is essential that your emergency lighting is regularly serviced by a professional.
+- The regulations state that business owners must properly maintain their emergency lighting, to make sure it is reliable and remains effective in the event of power failure

-The need for emergency lighting varies, depending on the size and purpose of the property, but no matter what type you have in place, it will need to be checked over each month and given a full duration test once a year – this is where we come in.
+- The need for emergency lighting varies, depending on the size and purpose of the property, but no matter what type you have in place, it will need to be checked over each month and given a full duration test once a year

 At Hexo Services, we offer comprehensive Emergency Light Testing for businesses across London and the South East, covering everything from hotels and shops, to factories and schools.

-Your emergency lighting needs to be examined by an expert on a monthly basis.
+Emergency lighting testing needs to be carried out by an expert on a monthly basis.
 We can carry out a systematic investigation to check all emergency lighting is functioning correctly.
 For this, mains power will be turned off and lighting checked for clarity.

-As well as carrying out monthly tests, it is vital that your emergency lighting is given a thorough duration test once a year, to ensure each emergency light remains clear and bright for the correct amount of time.
+As well as carrying out monthly tests, it is vital that more thorough emergency lighting testing is carried out once a year.
+This involves a duration test, to ensure each emergency light remains clear and bright for the correct amount of time.
 As a general rule of thumb, three hours will allow enough time for everyone to clear the building.

 This thorough assessment can be carried out at a time that suits you and your business, whether it is staggered or takes place outside of working hours.
-At Hexo Services, we work around you, fixing any issues and providing you with legal documentation, to keep your emergency lighting in perfect condition.
+We work around you, fixing any issues and providing you with a legal emergency lighting test certificate, to keep your workplace in perfect condition.

-During our visit, we will examine your installations and make sure everything is working as it should be.
-We will look at all of the following:
+During our visit, we will examine your installations and look at the following: